US Company Formation: Expert Support for International Founders

 Every state requires a Registered Agent to serve as your official legal mailbox.

-The EIN is your US tax ID.
-Essential for taxes and banking.
-We manage the manual process for non-residents without SSNs.
+The EIN is your US tax ID, essential for taxes and banking.
+Our step-by-step EIN guide covers the manual Form SS-4 process for non-residents without an SSN.

-We guide you toward Pro-fintech solutions (Mercury, Wise, Relay) that accept remote onboarding for documented structures.
+Pro-fintech solutions (Mercury, Wise, Relay) accept remote onboarding for well-documented structures.

 If you own at least 25% of a US company, you must report all related-party transactions.
 The penalty for failure to file is a minimum of $25,000, even if zero profit was made.